Inimia

-Inimia nat is a species of mantis in the family Nanomantidae, and it is the sole species in the genus Inimia.
-It is found in south-eastern Queensland, Australia.
+Inimia nat is a species of mantis in the family Nanomantidae and tribe Fulcinini, and it is the sole species in the genus Inimia.
+It is found in the vicinity of Crows Nest, a rural locality north of Toowoomba in south-eastern Queensland, Australia.
+Both the genus and species were described by Matthew Connors et al. in 2023.

-Etymology
+Discovery and etymology

 This species was first discovered with the aid of the citizen science platform iNaturalist.
-Following standard practice for binomial names, Inimia nat may be abbreviated to I. nat.
-Its name is wordplay by the authors to pay homage to iNaturalist, which itself is sometimes abbreviated to iNat.
+Observations of the mantis were submitted by citizen scientist Glenda Walter, beginning in May 2022.
+Its novel appearance drew the attention of taxonomic researchers.
+Following standard practice in binomial nomenclature, Inimia nat may be abbreviated to I. nat.
+Its name is thus a wordplay paying homage to iNaturalist, or 'iNat' as it is sometimes abbreviated.